GRAPHIC-U.S. stocks in 2020: a year for the history books | Business

 The impact of the coronavirus was evident, with stocks that benefited from the "stay-at-home" environment such as online marketplace Etsy rallying roughly 300% while travel names took the brunt of the damage, with cruise ship operators Carnival and Norwegian Cruise among the worst performers.
 Tesla was by far the most traded, accounting for nearly 7 cents of every dollar, on average each day, according to Refinitiv data.

 The rise of low-cost, easy-to-use trading apps unleashed a flood of retail investor money into stocks and helped fuel a watershed year for new stock offerings.
-Retail investors have accounted for as much as 25% of the stock market's activity this year, up from 10% of the market in 2019, according to brokerage Citadel Securities.
+Retail investors have accounted for as much as 25% of the stock market's activity this year, up from 10% of the market in 2019, according to electronic market maker Citadel Securities.